Beanalini/lab2-book-manager-api-ts/README.md

 ### Running the application

-In order to start the application and open the localhost server connection on port 3000, firstly install the dependencies (if you haven't already done so)
+In order to start the application, firstly install the dependencies (if you haven't already done so)

 ```
 npm install